-No. Component Description 1 PC/KVM DisplayPort Use the DisplayPort cable provided to connect the PC / server to the 9950 through this port. port Note: Audio is not supported by CN9950's DisplayPort and can only be transmitted through its 3.5 mm audio ports.
+No. Component Description 1 PC/KVM DisplayPort Use the DisplayPort cable provided to connect the PC / server to the 9950 through this port. port Note: Audio is not supported by CN9950's DisplayPort and can only be transmitted through its 3.5 mm audio ports. ◆ Make sure the connected computer' video source is not HDCP encrypted to avoid blank screen or screen flickering.
 2 KVM audio Ports Connect the audio of the PC / server to these ports for audio signal transmissions.
 3 CPU COM (RS-232 DTE) port Connect a serial data communication equipment device (e.g. a modem or PC) to this port.
-See page 24 for details.
+See page 28 for details.
 4 local console COM (RS-232 DCE) port Connect a serial data terminal equipment device (e.g. a PC or touch panel) to this port.
-See page 24 for details.
+See page 28 for details.
 5 KVM USB Type-B port Use the USB cable (USB Type-A to USB Type-B) provided to connect the PC / server to this port for keyboard and mouse signal transmissions.

-6 laptop USB console (LUC) port For laptop local access (See Local Access , page 121), connect the laptop to this port using the USB Type-A to USB Mini-B cable provided.
-Make sure the mode of USB IO Settings (see USB IO Settings , page 74) is set to LUC.
+6 laptop USB console (LUC) port For laptop local access (See Local Access , page 125), connect the laptop to this port using the USB Type-A to USB Mini-B cable provided.
+Make sure the mode of USB IO Settings (see USB IO Settings , page 78) is set to LUC.
 If the mode of USB IO Settings is set to Virtual Media, this port will not work.
 7 reset button Press the reset button for more than 3 seconds to revert the unit back to factory default settings.
 Press and hold the reset button while powering on the switch to return the unit to its factory default firmware level.
 This operation should only be performed in the event of a firmware upgrade failure that results in the device becoming inoperable.
 8 power LED Lights green when the unit is powered on.